-In February 2023, we granted stock options, time-based restricted stock units and performance-based restricted stock units to our NEOs in the following amounts and with the vesting schedule indicated below.
+In February 2023, we granted stock options, time-based restricted stock units and performance-based restricted stock units to our NEOs in the following amounts and with the vesting schedule indicated in the table below.

-Name Options Granted (#)(1) Time-Based Restricted Stock Units Granted (#)(2) Performance-Based Restricted Stock Units Granted (#)(3)

-Eric D. Shaff 250,000 125,000 55,675
+Name Options Granted (#)(1) Time-Based Restricted Stock Units Granted (#) Performance-Based Restricted Stock Units Granted (#)(4) Eric D. Shaff 250,000 125,000(2) 55,675 Teresa L. Young, Ph.D.
+85,000 127,500(3) 22,721 Lisa von Moltke, M.D.
+95,000 47,500(2) 27,489

-David Arkowitz 85,000 42,500 26,418

-Lisa von Moltke, M.D.
-95,000 47,500 27,489

-Matthew Henn, Ph.D.
-90,000 45,000 25,245

-Paula A. Cloghessy 95,000 47,500 18,835

-- Option vests as to 25% of the total shares subject to the option on the first anniversary of the vesting commencement date, and as to 6.25% of the shares subject to the option upon each consecutive three months of service during the three-year period thereafter, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements."
-Restricted stock unit award vests as to 25% of the restricted stock units on the first 15th day of the calendar month that immediately follows the first anniversary of the grant date, and - (2) Restricted stock unit award vests as to 25% of the restricted stock units on the first 15th day of the calendar month that immediately follows the first anniversary of the grant date, and as to 6.25% of the restricted stock units upon completion of each three consecutive months of service during the three-year period thereafter, subject to the holder's continued employment with us through the applicable vestion date and potential accelerated vestion as described in the section titled "Employment Agreements" - employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements."
+- (1) Option vests as to 25% of the total shares subject to the option on the first anniversary of the vesting commencement date, and as to 6.25% of the shares subject to the option upon each consecutive three months of service during the three-year period thereafter, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements." - (2) Restricted stock unit award vests as to 25% of the restricted stock units on the first 15th day of the calendar month that immediately follows the first anniversary of the grant date, and as to 6.25% of the restricted stock units upon completion of each three consecutive months of service during the three-year period thereafter, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements."
+(3) Consists of (a) 42,500 restricted stock units that vest as to 25% of the restricted stock units on the first 15th day of the calendar month that immediately follows the first anniversary of the - (3) Consists of (a) 42,500 restricted stock units that vest as to 25% of the restricted stock units on the first 15th day of the calendar month that immediately follows the first anniversary of the grant date, and as to 6.25% of the restricted stock units upon completion of each three consecutive months of service during the three-year period thereafter; and (b) 85,000 restricted stock units that vest on August 3, 2024.
+The restricted stock units are subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements." - (4) Performance-based restricted stock unit award vests in two equal installments with the first occurring six months following the date the Compensation and Talent Committee determines that the BLA for VOWST has been approved by the FDA and the remaining 50% of such restricted stock units vesting 12 months thereafter.
+On April 27, 2023, the Compensation and Talent Committee determined the performance condition had been satisfied.
+Accordingly, 50% of the restricted stock units vested on October 27, 2023 and the remaining 50% of the restricted stock units will vest on October 27, 2024, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements."